 As a Pointe Marin resident and Marin REALTOR® with 20+ years of experience, I can give you the on-the-ground detail that no aggregator site can match — from which Breakers model sells fastest to how CFD brackets actually affect your monthly payments.
 My pricing calls come from row-level BAREIS MLS data, not portal estimates.

-Buyers: my clients obtain full underwriting approval before writing, so their offers compete like cash in a 20-day market.
-Sellers: start with a second opinion on your home's value — in a market where $/sq. ft. is moving and the median isn't, the right anchor decides your outcome.
+Buyers: my clients obtain full underwriting approval before writing, so their offers compete like cash in a 9-day market.
+Sellers: start with a second opinion on your home's value — portal estimates routinely miss here, and I've sold a Pointe Marin home for $250,000 above its Zillow Zestimate.
+In a market moving this fast, the right anchor decides your outcome.

 Book a call · (415) 350-9440 · [email protected]